 Joshua's Docs - Tmux

 The default --help command with tmux is not super helpful.
-I would recommend man tmux or this cheatsheet as alternatives
+I would recommend man tmux, this cheatsheet, or the tmux wiki, as alternatives.

 Here are some of my most-used commands